-Currently, the UK ranks 5th on the 2020 Globalisation Index, and 8th in the World Bank's 'Doing Business 2020' rankings.
+Currently, the UK ranks 5th on the 2021 Globalisation Index (KOF Swiss Economic Institute), and 4th in the Global Innovation Index 2021 (World Intellectual Property Organisation).

 In December 2020, the UK and the European Union signed the EU-UK Trade and Cooperation Agreement (TCA), just prior to the end of the Brexit transitional period on January 1, 2021.